HomeArticlesComparisonMutual Funds vs Fixed Deposit

 Equity Funds: Inflation-Beating Wealth Creation

 Equity mutual funds invest in stocks.
-The Nifty 50 has delivered approximately 13–14% CAGR over the past 20 years, significantly ahead of inflation (average 5–6% CPI over the same period).
-A fixed deposit cannot beat inflation after tax for investors in the 30% bracket — a 7% FD becomes 4.9% post-tax, which is below the long-run inflation rate.
+The Nifty 50 has delivered approximately 13-14% CAGR over the past 20 years, well ahead of inflation (average 5-6% CPI over the same period).
+A fixed deposit can't beat inflation after tax for investors in the 30% bracket.
+A 7% FD becomes 4.9% post-tax, which sits below the long-run inflation rate.

 The three main equity fund categories relevant to most investors:

-Nifty 50 / Large-cap index funds: Passive funds tracking the top 50 companies.
-Expense ratio as low as 0.1–0.2%.
-Suitable for first-time equity investors with a 7+ year horizon.
-Lower volatility than mid-cap funds.
+Nifty 50 / Large-cap index funds: passive funds tracking the top 50 companies.
+Expense ratio as low as 0.1-0.2%.
+Suitable for first-time equity investors with a 7+ year horizon, and lower volatility than mid-cap funds.

-Flexi-cap and multi-cap funds: Fund manager allocates across large, mid, and small caps based on opportunity.
-Actively managed with expense ratios of 0.5–1.5%.
+Flexi-cap and multi-cap funds: the fund manager allocates across large, mid, and small caps based on opportunity.
+Actively managed, with expense ratios of 0.5-1.5%.

 The NAV of an equity fund fluctuates daily.
-This requires investors to ignore short-term noise — a skill that compounds into wealth for those who develop it.
+That requires investors to tune out short-term noise, a skill that compounds into wealth for those who develop it.

 Use the SIP Calculator to project how systematic investments in equity funds grow over different time horizons at various assumed return rates.